 When not lying down I can be found at a writing group meeting, participating in a workshop, taking an online class, listening or actually reading at a journal launch, sharing a new piece at an open-mic, or just reading a book.
 I might be wandering about or riding my bicycle, and then stopping to take an eclectic variety of photos with my inexpensive little camera (which I can easily slip into my pocket or dangle from my wrist).
 Sometimes I’m meditating or practicing tai chi to centre and calm myself (hoping to stay in the moment, with varying degrees of success).

-So, as you have probably already guessed, I’m a writer (poetry, creative nonfiction & fiction) and an amateur photographer.
+So, as you have probably already guessed, I’m a writer and amateur photographer.
 When I put my camera or my pen (actually it’s usually a keyboard, but pen sounds more catchy) between me and the world, I learn so much and can start to see the extraordinary (the striking, the unique) in the ordinary (the everyday, the common-place) that I mentioned in the opening sentence.
 I even wrote about this for CBC News Manitoba Online. http://www.cbc.ca/news/canada/manitoba/seeing-things-commentary-louella-lester-1.3436261

 My writing has appeared in variety of places.
 Click on “Published Writing & Photos” in the menu to find out where.